 The principal consideration used to evaluate Applications is research excellence potential.
-A variety of additional criteria will also be considered by the Trainee Committee in the evaluation process.
-Parkinson Canada has designed the application form around these criteria and gives the applicant and supervisor space to provide the appropriate information relating to each of the criteria listed.
-Each of the criteria listed below will be considered in assigning the overall ranking of the Application, weighting them as indicated for each Application:
+There are, however, a variety of additional criteria that may be considered by the Trainee Committee in the evaluation process.
+Each of the criteria listed below will be considered in assigning the overall ranking of the Application, weighting them as indicated for each Application.